 Lavender Essential Oil*

 *This oil is wildcrafted (and therefore about as organic as it can possibly get) - certified by our supplier.
 However, our facility is not certified organic.
 You get it though. ;-)

 Dating back further than the records of mankind can prove, Lavender provides the widest range of assistance to the body for healing, yet remains the gentlest of all essential oils.
 Lavender has been used for centuries for its soothing and restorative properties and its peacefully strengthening effect on the body.

-The floral fragrance of this wild lavender is delightfully cleansing while still being delicate and calming.
+The floral fragrance of this wild lavender is delightfully cleansing while still being delicate, calming, and strengthening.

 Lavender is a truly priceless oil and an indispensable part of the at-home essential oil collection.